Skip to main content

 "It is a wretched reflection, bringing a blush to the cheek of those who intelligently and truly love this Republic.
 The treatment of the Indians is a crying wrong, and it will not be altered by spilling the blood of Captain Jack and his men."

-The men who led the massacre were never charged with murder, but later that year.
-Captain Jack was captured, and he and three other men - Schonchin, Boston Charley and Black Jack - were hanged on October 3, 1873 for killing General Canby.
+The men who led the massacre were never charged with murder, but later that year, Captain Jack was captured after being holed up in a cave with 50 others.
+Captain Jack and three other men - Schonchin, Boston Charley and Black Jack - were hung on October 3, 1873 for killing General Canby.
 The heads of the four men were sent to the Army Medical Museum in Washington, DC and later placed at the Smithsonian Institute.

 Read more about John Boyle O'Reilly and the public monuments that memorialize him in Massachusetts.